endeavouros-team/EndeavourOS-Development/README.md

 2. Choose between the automatic partitioning option with presets or manual partitioning, where you can set up and mount partitions as you prefer.
 For manual partitioning, if you select systemd-boot, you need to set the ESP mount point to `/efi`.
 If you use GRUB as the bootloader, set the mount point to `/boot/efi`.

-3.##here add bootloader option info
+3. ##here add bootloader option info

 ![bootloader](https://github.com/endeavouros-team/EndeavourOS-Development/assets/16797647/120fc78b-4dfb-44a9-8fba-6ca064b87f57)